DiopBabacarEdu/iot-course/README.md

 -First close your Arduino IDE and all related processes.
--Copy "12.Waziup" and paste inside the examples folder at C:\Program Files (x86)\Arduino\examples -Open your Arduino IDE and navigate to Files->Examples->Waziup
+-Copy "12.Waziup" and paste inside the examples folder at C:\Program Files (x86)\Arduino\examples -Open your Arduino IDE and navigate to Files->Examples->Waziup to find all examples.

 *NOTE*: Your file path may not be same as the one specified...just find the "Arduino" folder inside your "Program Files (x86)" and locate the "examples" folder.

-3. ** -
+3. *libraries* - this folder contains libraries needed to enable code examples to work properply with sensors and related hardware

+-First close your Arduino IDE and all related processes.
+-Copy all the content of the libraries folder -Navigate to C:\Users\McBishop\Documents\Arduino\libraries and paste -Open your Arduino IDE and navigate to